kyma-project/telemetry-manager/docs/user/resources/05-metricpipeline.md

 <!-- TABLE-END -->
 ### MetricPipeline Status

-The status of the MetricPipeline is determined by the condition types `GatewayHealthy`, `AgentHealthy` and `ConfigurationGenerated`:
+The status of the MetricPipeline is determined by the condition types `GatewayHealthy`, `AgentHealthy`, `ConfigurationGenerated`, and `TelemetryFlowHealthy`:

 | Condition Type         | Condition Status | Condition Reason            | Condition Message                                                                    |
 | ---------------------- | ---------------- | --------------------------- | ------------------------------------------------------------------------------------ |